16 AWESOME Things to Do at the Grand Canyon

 8. Ride Bicycles

-If riding a mule isn’t your thing, rent a bike from Bright Angel Bicycles and ride around the forested area at the top of the canyon.
+If riding a mule isn’t your thing, rent a bike from Bright Angel Bicycles and ride around the Greenbelt Trail and along the rim at the top of the canyon.

 9. Eat at El Tovar or Fred Harvey Burger